-Backlog is an operational measure representing future unearned revenue amounts believed to be firm that are to be earned under our existing agreements and are not included in deferred revenue on our unaudited condensed consolidated balance sheets.
+Backlog is an operational measure representing future unearned revenue amounts believed to be firm that are to be earned under our existing agreements and are not included in deferred revenue on our balance sheets.
 Backlog includes new bookings but does not include announced orders for which definitive contracts have not been executed.
 We believe backlog is a useful metric for investors, given its relevance to total orders, but there can be no assurances we will recognize revenue from bookings or backlog timely or ever.
-Total backlog was \$79.9 million as of June 30, 2021 compared to approximately \$67.9 million as of June 30, 2020.
+Total backlog was approximately \$108.9 million as of June 30, 2022 compared to approximately \$79.9 million as of June 30, 2021.